pzinemanas/MAVD-traffic/README.md

 This repository includes the code and notebooks for generating the data and running the experiments reported in

 Pablo Zinemanas, Pablo Cancela and Martín Rocamora.
-MAVD: A DATASET FOR SOUND EVENT DETECTION IN URBAN ENVIRONMENTS.
+MAVD: a dataset for sound event detection in urban environments.
 DCASE 2019 Workshop.

 ## Organization of the repository